EfeSaka02/EfeSaka02/README.md

 - Improving my skills in **mobile application development**
 - Contribute to **open-source projects** and give back to the community
 - Deploy my ongoing projects live for real-world usage
-- Build a strong portfolio of production-ready applications

 ## Tech Stack